wazo-platform/wazo-platform.org/content/contribute/add_phone_to_plugin.md

 ```

+If you want to do more advanced modifications to the templates, you can take a look at the [Jinja2
+documentation](https://jinja.palletsprojects.com/en/2.11.x/templates/) to learn more about how they
+work.
+The `base.tpl` file mentioned in the model-specific templates usually contains all the shared
+parameters and will be what is output to the phone configuration file.

 ### `plugins/xivo-yealink-v85/plugin-info`

 This file is for metadata.
 It is used to expose what phones are supported by the plugin, the plugin